B-Mitchell907/AK_Rural_Power_Analysis/README.md

 ETL work for this app was done through DeepNote Python notebooks.
 Below is the link a published html verison of the notebook.
 DeepNote https://deepnote.com/@braden-mitchell/Alaska-Rural-Power-Analysis-4K7iJJuSR8KOVOk7w9fE7A

+The app can deployed at this url for Streamlit.
+Streamlit: